Aurora Above the Maples: Just North of Toronto | October 2024 |

 The Unexpected Show

-A moments later what I got was an aurora outburst no one saw coming — ribbons of green, red and violet tearing through the sky.
+A few moments later what I got was an aurora outburst no one saw coming.
+Ribbons of green, red and violet tearing through the sky.

 Green Between the Trees

-Between the black outlines of tall pines, waves of light slipped through — silent, steady, surreal.
+Between the black outlines of tall pines, waves of light slipped through.
+It was silent, steady and surreal.
 The trees didn’t move, but the sky did.

 The sky put on a spectacular show, and all I could do was absorb it in amazement.